-In an effort to handle their busy schedules and increased online engagement, our participants developed a variety of behavioural and cognitive strategies which were adaptive or maladaptive in nature and were implemented either in a voluntary or involuntary manner incorporating different degree of experienced pressure and difficulty.
-These strategies were conceptualized as constituting an act of Juggling a Changing Reality, in an effort to sustain online presence and keep up with current offline duties.
+In an effort to handle their busy schedules and increased online engagement our participants developed a variety of behavioural and cognitive strategies which were adaptive or maladaptive in nature and were implemented either in a voluntary or involuntary manner incorporating different degree of experienced pressure and difficulty.
+These strategies were conceptualized as constituting an act of Juggling a Changing Reality in an effort to sustain online presence and keep up with current offline duties.
 The Degree of Self-Regulation that participants possessed and their relative Resistance or Readiness for Change determined the type of strategy used.

-As a result of lived experience of being Always Online and Checking Out, and based on the adaptive or maladaptive strategies used to handle it, participants progressed on their digital pathways and reached their current lived experience of "digital being", coined as Digital Outcomes.
-Digital outcomes were governed by differential levels of Online Craving and of Offline Engagement, the interplay of which differentiated participants' current Internet use patterns.
-Some participants described distress and described themselves as Being Stuck Online or Addicted, often specific to certain online applications, such as social networking and gaming.
+As a result of lived experience of being Always Online and Checking Out and based on the adaptive or maladaptive strategies used to handle it, participants progressed on their digital pathways and reached their current lived experience of "digital being", coined as Digital Outcomes.
+Digital

+Outcomes were governed by differential levels of Online Craving and of Offline Engagement, the interplay of which differentiated participants' current Internet use patterns.
+Some participants described distress and lack of control and relayed Being Stuck Online or "Addicted", often to specific online applications, such as social networking and gaming.
 These experiences were linked with maladaptive strategies such as low levels of Prioritizing and high levels of Normalizing excessive use.
-For some adolescents digital pathways fluctuated and were cyclical in nature, reaching high and lows, and were governed by negotiations of control over use and awareness of maladaptive or excessive use.
-Some of these participants described having experienced Excess or Distress in the Past and having found ways to come out of this difficulty.
+For some adolescents digital pathways were cyclical in nature and were governed by negotiations of control and awareness of maladaptive use.
+They described having experienced Excess or Distress in the Past and having found ways to come out of this difficulty.
 Change was described as occurring after realizing that offline alternatives are worthier, which brought about a Self-Correction process governed by self-regulation and behavioural modification, described as Coming Full Cycle.
-An alternative, less effortful route to Coming Full Cycle was described as Saturation, occurring after an original period of enthusiasm and over-engagement.
-A third group of adolescents who possessed internal resources of self-discipline and sufficient self-regulation described being able to handle Internet use and somehow integrate it smoothly into their daily schedule.
+An alternative less effortful route to Coming Full Cycle was described as Saturation occurring after an original period of enthusiasm and overengagement.
+A third group of adolescents who possessed internal resources of selfdiscipline and sufficient self-regulation described being able to handle Internet use and somehow integrate it smoothly into their daily schedule.
 This pathway was described as Juggling it All.
-The last identified digital outcome was that of Killing Boredom.
-Adolescents found in this position most often experienced their offline environment as boring due to lacking alternative activities of interest.
-As a result, online engagement provided handy and comfortable time filler of low excitement and enthusiasm.
+The last identified Digital Outcome was that of Killing Boredom, capturing the lived experience of adolescents who found their offline environment boring or dreary.
+For this group, the Internet provided a handy and comfortable time filler of low excitement and enthusiasm.

-As it becomes evident, Digital Outcomes were shaped by the interaction of the physical and virtual world and by the way adolescents experienced them both as contexts of growth.
+As becomes evident, Digital Outcomes were shaped by the interaction of the physical and virtual world and by the way adolescents experienced them both as contexts of growth.
 Adolescents' narrations included, explicit or implicit, comparative evaluations of general advantages and disadvantages, as well as of personal losses and benefits of growing into the physical and the virtual world.
-The perceived complementarity, convergence, or discrepancy in adolescents' accounts of their two worlds of development exemplified Digital Pathways and the broader developmental process of Navigating Adolescent Pathways.
-This process integrates online and offline developmental trajectories of change and experimentation, unfolding in parallel, crisscrossed, or intergraded.
+The perceived complementarity, convergence or discrepancy in adolescents' accounts of their two worlds of development exemplified Digital Pathways and the broader developmental process of Navigating Adolescent Pathways.
+This process integrates online and offline developmental trajectories of change and parallel, crisscrossed experimentation unfolding in or intergraded.
 Consequently, the way adolescents experienced and negotiated the dynamic mutual interplay between the two worlds attained the status of our core thematic category: Navigating Adolescent Pathways.